 Leverage Control over Financial Decisions

-Leverage control over your organization’s finances to establish your leadership over all aspects of your business, especially related to financial decision-making.
+Leverage control over your organization’s finances to establish your leadership over all aspects of your business, especially those related to financial decision-making.
 Stopping embezzlement in its tracks is extremely important for winning the competitive business race.